bojanalecic/SoftwareProjectRecommendation/README.md

 # Software Project Recommendation
 ============
 # 1. About the project
 The idea of this project is recommendation of software projects based on user's past actions and preferences.
-The assumption is that user's preferences are already known.
+The assumption is that user's preferences are already known (currently user preferences are reduced to the software project the user has recently expressed interest in).
 The data repository (an- RDF file) is already filled by extracting data about software projects from websites containing software application catalogs.
 Initially, project used data from the Freecode website, and now it is expanded with data from SourceForge website.

-When user enters username, prefrences are read from local file (currently user preferences are reduced to the software project the user has recently expressed interest in).
+When user enters username, prefrences are read from local file.
 Similarity calculation engine calculates top 5 most similar projects to the user's preffered project and recommends those projects to the user.
 There are three criterias for project comparison: description of project, programming language in which project is developed and operating system.
 It is possible to configure (via the properties file) how much each criteria affects similarity.

 To be used for recommendation purposes, descriptions of projects must be formatted and processed to be usefull for different calculations.
 The idea is to extract particular number of keywords from each description.
 The name of project is added to the description as it could be used as keyword also.
 The number of keywords is also configurable (through the properties file).
 The process of keywords extraction follows these steps: